DMDcoin/Diamond/README.md

 **Testnet setup guide for running a DMD Diamond v4 Blockchain Node.**
 This guide is designed for **Ubuntu 24.04 LTS**
 We recommend using **Ubuntu 24.04 LTS** **Ubuntu 22.04 LTS** or **Ubuntu 20.04 LTS**.
+Many community members report to run on a different Linux distribution successful but we dont provide step by step guides.

 Validator Node Spec recommendation:
-4 core 8 gb ram 200gb ssd (growing with blockchain size) and flatrate minimum 100 mbit (up&down) internet access with static IP address and port 37373 open for node to node communication
+4 core 8 gb ram 200gb ssd (growing with blockchain size) and flatrate minimum 100 mbit (up&down) internet access with static IP address and port 17771 open for node to node communication

 for normal full node non validator operation far lower requirement cpu/ram/bandwith wise possible but to compile the node still need like 4gb ram and ssd space requirements are the same